linuslundahl/good-old-gallery/readme.txt

 == Changelog ==

+= 1.12 =
+* Fixes an issue with "activate all themes".

 = 1.11 =
 * Added missing cache.php file.
 * Remove button on images in galleries is back.